 Vaginal estrogen ring

-If other symptoms or complications of menopause accompany GSM, your doctor may decide you could benefit from a different type of treatment.
+If other symptoms or complications of menopause accompany GSM, your doctor may decide you could benefit from a different type of estrogen therapy.
 These options include the following:

 - high-dose rings

 These treatment options are available by prescription only.

 Your doctor may prescribe supplemental progestin in addition to the estrogen therapy if you haven’t had a hysterectomy, which is a surgery in which your uterus is removed.
 If you’ve had a hysterectomy, estrogen supplements alone should be sufficient.

 Currently, estrogen replacement is the best way to reverse vaginal atrophy and GSM.
 Not every woman will be able to use this treatment option, however.

 Concerns about the long-term effects of increased estrogen sometimes discourage doctors from prescribing it.
 Possible side effects include:

 - deep vein thrombosis (blood clots in veins deep in your body, often in your legs)